U.S. Stocks on Track to Snap Two-Week Losing Streak

 ADVERTISEMENT

-Leading the gains this week are an unlikely combination: shares of utilities companies and technology firms.
-Both sectors in the S&P 500 were up more than 2% in the past week.
+An unlikely combination has led gains this week: shares of utilities companies and technology firms.
+Both sectors in the S&P 500 have gained more than 2% during the week.

-Tech shares are up more than 20% so far this year, as investors have scooped up companies that have outperformed the broader market in the eight years since the financial crisis.
+Tech shares are up 20% so far this year, as investors have scooped up companies that have outperformed the broader market in the years since the financial crisis.

-Amazon.com, though classified in the S&P 500 as a consumer company, has risen among big tech names, and its stock traded on Friday within a few dollars of $1,000.
-Its price has soared from around $68 apiece a decade ago, a sign not only of the company's growth but also how fewer companies are choosing to "split" their stocks to boost the number of shares and lower prices.
+Amazon.com, though classified in the S&P 500 as a consumer company, has risen alongside big tech companies, and its stock traded within a few dollars of $1,000 on Friday.
+Its price has soared from around $68 apiece a decade ago, a sign not only of the company's growth, but also how fewer companies are choosing to "split" their stocks to boost the number of shares and lower prices.

-Utilities companies, often referred to as bond proxies thanks to their steady dividend payments, also have climbed as inflation expectations under President Donald Trump have moderated.
+Utilities companies, often referred to as bond proxies because of their steady dividend payments, also have climbed as inflation expectations have moderated.

 Oil prices declined earlier this week on disappointment that the Organization of the Petroleum Exporting Countries didn't take more aggressive measures to cut production at a meeting in Vienna.